Find out more about Cathy Toogood

 Am I entitled to compensation for a delayed flight?

-If you are travelling from a European airport or with an EU airline and your flight is delayed by more than two hours, your airline may have to offer you a welfare package including food, drinks, two phone calls and, if your flight delay is overnight, accommodation plus transport to and from where you are staying.
+If you are travelling from a European airport or with an EU airline and your flight is delayed by more than two hours, your airline may have to offer you a “welfare package” including food, drinks, two phone calls and, if you are delayed overnight, accommodation plus transport to and from where you are staying.

-When your airline is obliged to offer you this welfare package will depend on the distance you are travelling in kilometres.
+When your airline is obliged to offer you this welfare package depends on the distance you are travelling in kilometres.
 The table below outlines your rights:

 Length of delay before you are entitled to assistance

 |0 – 1,500km (eg Manchester to Frankfurt)||More than two hours|

 |1,500 – 3,500km (eg Newcastle to Majorca)||More than three hours|

 |3,500km + (eg London to Delhi)||More than four hours|